Analysis: After lean years, Big Oil is under pressure to spend

 For some companies such as Italy’s Eni, which is developing major gas projects in Egypt and Mozambique, boosting costs may be unavoidable.

-"(Oil companies) proved themselves in a low oil price environment, but at some point they do need to start respending on new projects to keep getting oil out of the ground," said David Smith, fund manager of the Henderson High Income Trust here
+“(Oil companies) proved themselves in a low oil price environment, but at some point they do need to start respending on new projects to keep getting oil out of the ground,” said David Smith, fund manager of the Henderson High Income Trust.

 Patrick Pouyanne, chief executive of French oil company Total, conceded this week that while it aimed to stick to its spending range of $15 billion to $17 billion a year beyond 2020, capex could rise to $20 billion.